MUNComputerScienceSociety/ABALookup/README.md

 This project **tries** to adhere to the [Zend Framework Coding Standard for PHP] with the following modifications:

 - Indentation should consist of tab characters.
-Spaces are to be used for formatting.
+Spaces are to be used for formatting
+- PHP constants should be uppercased (including `TRUE`, `FALSE`, and `NULL`)

 Contributing to the Wiki
 ------------------------